-Here are five of our favourite novels of all time, all written by British (or UK-based) Black women writers.
+Here are some of our favourite British novels of all time, all written by British (or UK-based) Black women writers.
 These are treasured authors, award-winners, and celebrated Black women writing some of the best books in the UK today.

 Girl, Woman, Other was, perhaps, the biggest talking point of 2019, especially after winning the 2019 Booker Prize and being shortlisted for the Women’s Prize 2020.
 Evaristo’s eighth novel has become an instant classic of British literature, and for good reason.

 This century-spanning masterpiece is a novel that explores the concept of belonging in a country that has been having its own identity crisis for so many decades.
 Leave it to Bernardine Evaristo to pen a topical masterpiece like this; one of the best novels by Black women ever written, period.